Jens Stoltenberg: NATO will never compromise on core principles for European security | DW | 13.01.2022

 Is a Russian invasion of Ukraine less likely today than it was yesterday?

-I think it's too early to to to to assess the outcome of this meeting, because we have not seen a response from Russia yet.
+I think it's too early to assess the outcome of this meeting, because we have not seen a response from Russia yet.
 But I think the most important thing is that we need to continue the dual track approach.

 We are ready for dialogue.
 We demonstrated that yesterday.
 But we're also prepared if Russia once again starts to use military force against a neighbor.